Starcounter/Docs/docs/README.md

 - Enough RAM to load database of targeted size.
 - It's recommended to have at least two CPU cores.

-**Note**: Please let us know if you have any issues trying or installting Starcounter.
+**Note**: Please let us know if you encounter any issues while working with Starcounter.
 We monitor our [GitHub: Starcounter/Home](https://github.com/Starcounter/Home/issues) issue tracker and stand ready to assist.

 ## Installation